top of page

 The College of Technology convened to address several key agenda items that are pertinent to the ongoing development and enhancement of educational programs within the state.
 A significant focus of the meeting was a discussion surrounding the federal workforce Pell grant initiative.
 This initiative is designed to provide financial assistance to students pursuing career technical education, particularly in fields that align with workforce demands.

-During the meeting, participants examined the implications of the Pell grant initiative for Connecticut institutions, specifically how it could affect enrollment, program offerings, and overall institutional funding.
-The discussion highlighted the potential benefits that the initiative could bring to students from diverse backgrounds, particularly those who may face financial barriers to accessing higher education.
+During the meeting, participants examined the implications of the Pell grant initiative for Connecticut institutions.
+Specifically, they discussed how it could affect enrollment, program offerings, and overall institutional funding.
+The discussion highlighted the potential benefits that the initiative could bring to students who may face financial barriers to accessing higher education.
 The outcomes of these discussions are expected to shape future policies and initiatives aimed at fostering an educational environment that meets the needs of both students and employers alike.

 The following information details the presentations by College of Technology students, both from Connecticut State Community College and from four-year institutions.
 One of the College of Technology's upcoming initiatives is to expand its reach to other partners in Connecticut and neighboring states.